Header Image 1

 Document Title Date Download

-Last year, we developed the use of schemas, which help children understand the key knowledge, in history and geography in Key Stage 2.
+In the past couple of years, we have developed the use of schemas, which help children understand the key knowledge, in history, geography,science and RE in Key Stage 2.
 These are an excellent way of allowing children to know more and remember more.
 The children rehearse verbally the knowledge and explain what each of the icons/ pictures represent to their peers and teachers.
 Each lesson, children return to their prior knowledge and focus on the section of the schema they've already learnt, ready to move on to the next part of key knowledge.

-This year, we are excited to introduce schemas to our Key Stage 1 children and schemas are being developed in science.
+Last year, we were excited to introduce schemas to our Key Stage 1 children.

 Throughout the year, the children will return to previous topics, and see how much of the schema they remember.
 This is to allow the key knowledge to become part of their long term memory.